OpenBMB/MiniCPM-V/README.md

 </div>

-**MiniCPM-V** is a series of end-side multimodal LLMs designed for image-text understanding.
-These models accept image and text inputs and provide high-quality text outputs.
-Since February 2024, we have released four versions of the model, aiming to achieve **strong performance and efficient deployment**.
+**MiniCPM-V** is a series of end-side multimodal LLMs (MLLMs) designed for vision-language understanding.
+Models take image and text as inputs and provide high-quality text outputs.
+Since February 2024, we have released 4 versions of the model, aiming to achieve **strong performance and efficient deployment**!
 The most noteworthy models in this series currently include:

 - **MiniCPM-Llama3-V 2.5**: 🔥🔥🔥 The latest and most capable model in the MiniCPM-V series.
 With a total of 8B parameters, the model surpasses proprietary models such as GPT-4V-1106, Gemini Pro, Qwen-VL-Max and Claude 3 in overall performance.
-Its OCR capability and instruction-following capability have been further enhanced.
-The model supports multimodal interaction in over 30 languages including English, Chinese, French, Spanish, German etc. Equipped with model quantization and efficient inference technologies on CPUs, NPUs and compilation optimizations, MiniCPM-Llama3-V 2.5 can be efficiently deployed on edge devices.
+Equipped with the enhanced OCR and instruction-following capability, the model can also support multimodal conversation for over 30 languages including English, Chinese, French, Spanish, German etc. With help of quantization, compilation optimizations, and several efficient inference technologies on CPUs and NPUs, MiniCPM-Llama3-V 2.5 can be efficiently deployed on end-side devices.

 - **MiniCPM-V 2.0**: The lightest model in the MiniCPM-V series.
-With 2B parameters, it surpasses larger-scale models such as Yi-VL 34B, CogVLM-Chat 17B, and Qwen-VL-Chat 10B in overall performance.
-It accepts image inputs of any aspect ratio up to 1.8 million pixels (e.g., 1344x1344), achieving comparable performance with Gemini Pro in understanding scene-text and matches GPT-4V in preventing hallucinations.
+With 2B parameters, it surpasses larger models such as Yi-VL 34B, CogVLM-Chat 17B, and Qwen-VL-Chat 10B in overall performance.
+It can accept image inputs of any aspect ratio and up to 1.8 million pixels (e.g., 1344x1344), achieving comparable performance with Gemini Pro in understanding scene-text and matches GPT-4V in low hallucination rates.

 ## News <!-- omit in toc -->

-* [2024.05.20] We open-soure MiniCPM-Llama3-V 2.5, it has improved OCR capability and supports 30+ languages, representing the first edge-side multimodal LLM achieving GPT-4V level performance!
-We provide [efficient inference](#deployment-on-mobile-phone) and [simple fine-tuning](./finetune/readme.md), try it now!
+* [2024.05.20] We open-soure MiniCPM-Llama3-V 2.5, it has improved OCR capability and supports 30+ languages, representing the first edge-side MLLM achieving GPT-4V level performance!
+We provide [efficient inference](#deployment-on-mobile-phone) and [simple fine-tuning](./finetune/readme.md).
+Try it now!
 * [2024.04.23] MiniCPM-V-2.0 supports vLLM now!
 Click [here](#vllm) to view more details.
 * [2024.04.18] We create a HuggingFace Space to host the demo of MiniCPM-V 2.0 at [here](https://huggingface.co/spaces/openbmb/MiniCPM-V-2)!
 * [2024.04.17] MiniCPM-V-2.0 supports deploying [WebUI Demo](#webui-demo) now!